Did prosecutor present sculpted facts to new Grand Jury omitting the actual responsible parties?

 This is the latest news release announcing the reinstatement of charges against the Hugheses.
 Notice the tempered wording of this May 6 announcement as Montgomery refers to the dead pets as “beloved animals.”
 Previously at a Sept.
 10, 2014 press conference Montgomery exhibited raw insensitivity to the grieving pet owners as he provided insight as to his bent.
 “This isn’t to cheapen or minimize the loss of the pets to the families,” Montgomery said.
 “But we’re not talking about the deaths of 23 children.”

-Now that Montgomery has dropped all felony charges against Austin and Logan they’re suing Maricopa County and Sheriff Joe Arpaio, seeking $8 million to resurrect their formerly pristine reputations, claiming they were targeted by the Sheriff’s office and their characters were ruined by this investigation.
+Without the weight of an indictment, Austin and Logan Flake have moved on.
+Now that Montgomery has dropped all felony charges against them, they’re suing Maricopa County and Sheriff Joe Arpaio, seeking $8 million to resurrect their formerly pristine reputations, claiming they were targeted by the Sheriff’s office and their sterling characters were ruined by this investigation.